Ankan1998/Notebook_flutter/README.md

 # Notebook_flutter
-This repo is to practice flutter app which requires Database
+This is a notekeeping app made using flutter and no-sql database hive is used.

 <h2>Demo Image</h2>